bluescarni/mppp/README.md

 mp++ is written in modern C++, and it requires a C++11-capable compiler.
 Currently it is continuously tested on the following setups:

-* GCC 4.8/5 on GNU/Linux 64-bit,
-* GCC 6 on GNU/Linux 32-bit,
+* GCC 4.8 and later versions on GNU/Linux 32/64-bit,
 * Clang 3.8 on GNU/Linux 64-bit,
 * MSVC15 on Windows 32/64-bit,
-* MinGW GCC 6 on Windows 64-bit.
+* MinGW GCC 6 on Windows 64-bit,

-The Intel compiler ICC 17 is occasionally tested on GNU/Linux 64-bit.
+* Intel compiler ICC 17 on GNU/Linux 64-bit (tested only occasionally).